tempeparsons/cIMMS/Results_draft_1.md

 ![](./images/Fig4.png)

 <strong>Figure 4.
 2-dimensional Gaussian mixture modelling of hIAPP_A data using the SciKitLearn GMM module.</strong> Data was prepared as described in Fig. 3A, then subjected to 2D clustering using the sklearn.mixture.GaussianMixture module.
-Between 2 and 5 starting components were tested, initialised using k-means, with covariance type set to 'full'.
+Between 2 and 5 components were tested, initialised using k-means, with covariance type set to 'full'.
 Default settings were used for all other paramters.
 In Fig. 4A Gaussian cluster are not coloured so that the means and standard deviations are easily visualised.
-Next, datapoints are coloured according their assigned peak (Fig. 4b).
+Next, datapoints from the original data are coloured according their assigned Gaussian (Fig. 4b).
 The data distribution is better visualised using density plots (Fig. 4C) and contour maps (Fig. 4D).
-Modelled means are shown in red (Figs. 4C, D) and the BIC associated with each number of starting components is given (Fig. 4A).
+Modelled means are shown in red (Figs. 4C, D) and the BIC associated with each components number is given (Fig. 4A).
 <br>
 <br>